 International Relations is a sub-set of Politics.
 It explores such matters as war and peace, global economic management, international rules & organisations, foreign policy, the evolution of ethics in a global context, dealing with ‘failed’ and ‘rogue’ states, terrorism and the responses to it.
 Thus International Relations looks both at specific issues in some detail as well as the ‘big-picture’ of how the global political system works and is developing.

-We offer several undergraduate units as well as a postgraduate course-work program (primarily the Masters in International Relations).
-It is possible to engage in International Relations from first-year right through to Honours and beyond.
+We offer several undergraduate units as well as a postgraduate course-work program (primarily the Master of International Relations… see the video below) It is possible to engage in International Relations from first-year right through to Honours and beyond.
 The following is a sample of the units taught:

 - Introduction to international relations